zsiki/GeoEasy/doc/reference_guide.rst

 calculation results window.
 The default location of the log file is the user's home directory and the name is *geo_easy.log*.
 Using the *--log* command line parameter the name and the location of the log file can be given in the command line.
+The actual user must have write access to the given lg file.
 For example:

 .. code:: bash